 We are currently appraising and finalising our options but it is likely to be located fairly centrally in England within 20 minutes’ drive of motorway and close to Birmingham.
 We’ll start with one centre and plan to develop more regional centres over the next ten years.
 Read more about our plans in our annual review.

 When will the Centre open?

 We are aiming to open our flagship Dementia Carers Centre in 2022 and will keep all interested parties updated on this timeline.
 To stay up to date with news on our Dementia Carers Centre, courses and the events we’re exhibiting at, join our mailing list.

 How are DCC services being funded?

 As a charity we do not make a profit.
 We are fortunate to have reserves from the sale of the assets of our previous charity (we used to own care homes) to invest in the development and start-up costs of our new services.
-It costs the charity £650 per carer to deliver the three-day course, including food and accommodation.
+It costs the charity £690 per person to deliver the three-day course, including food and accommodation and it costs us £125 per person to deliver each of our one-day courses.
 We do not want anyone to be excluded from our services so we are not charging a fee for our courses.
-Therefore, we invite course participants to donate to the charity on completion of the course, if they are able to.
+Therefore, we invite course participants (or their employers) to donate to the charity on completion of the course, if they are able to.
 A donation of £5 pays for a coffee break for a carer, £15 pays for a carer’s lunch and £300 pays for an expert course facilitator for a day.
 All donations, big or small, make such a difference.